gatsbyjs/gatsby/packages/gatsby-plugin-react-helmet/README.md

 ## How to use

-Just add the plugin to the plugins array in your `gatsby-config.js`
+Add the plugin to the plugins array in your `gatsby-config.js`

 ```javascript
 plugins: [`gatsby-plugin-react-helmet`]